[Way Finding] Case Study: Highway Gallery vs. Aqua Tower / by Hepburn

 • Continuous sidewalks are provided along 90% of circulation networks.
 These sidewalks are more than eight feet wide on mixed-use blocks.

-• Less than 20% of its circulations around the blocks face directly to service bay openings.
+• Less than 20% of its circulation around the blocks faces directly to service bay openings.

 What's the takeaway?

-It is essential to know how the visitor would approach their final destination when designing wayfinding features.
-With visitors' speed in mind, perhaps we can make more creative solutions for our cities than ever.
+We often see "way-finding" technique used on signage, and often forget that the building itself can also serve as a wayfinding feature.
+When planning, it is important to understand how visitors would approach their final destination when designing wayfinding features.
+With visitors' speed in mind, perhaps we can make more creative solutions for our cities than ever before.

 Notes and References: